 Summer Weather in Tallahassee

-On average, Tallahassee's warmest month is July, with temperatures ranging from 73 to 92 degrees, but it's also its wettest with about eight inches of rain on average each year, making the entire area fairly humid on days after it rains.
+On average, Tallahassee's warmest month is July, with temperatures ranging from 73 to 92 degrees, but it's also one of the wettest months with about seven inches of rain on average each year, making the entire area fairly humid on days after it rains.

-Really, the wet-season in Tallahassee is June through August, with both June and August getting roughly seven inches while July gets eight and September gets five.
+Really, the wet-season in Tallahassee is June through August, with both June and August also getting roughly seven inches and September gets close to five.
 Temperatures this time of year rarely drop below 70 degrees and average highs stay between 89 and 92 degrees all summer long.

 You'll want to pack light for traveling in Tallahassee this time of year, making sure to bring plenty of breathable, cotton-based or other lightweight fabrics; shorts and tank tops are the best for bright, sunny days (of which there are many) in Tallahassee, but you'll also want to make sure to pack a compact, light-weight umbrella to carry out as sudden shows are known to occur.